-If an individual wishes to make a complaint complain on behalf of himself or someone else against discrimination by RRHA the Authority, the complaint hemay be filed a complaint with RRHA the Authority, the local Office of the U.S. Department of Housing and Urban Development (HUD), or The Virginia Fair Housing Office.
+If an individual wishes to make a complaint against discrimination by RRHA, the complaint may be filed RRHA, the local Office of the U.S. Department of Housing and Urban Development (HUD), or The Virginia Fair Housing Office.
 If an individual files a complaint with only one agency, he or she is free at any time afterwards to file another complaint with the other agencies.